chapinhall/FSSDC/create_spells/create_spells_with_R.md

     Now the code looks for changes in either field when creating spells.

-2. Save the changes to your R code (Ctrl + S or the Save button in RStudio).
-Rerun the code as we did previously.
+2. Save the changes to your R code (Ctrl + S or the Save button

 3. Examine the output file.
 The field `num_adults` is now included in the output file in addition to `case_type` because we have included